 What Is System Software?

-“System” software is software that serves as a platform for other software, such as application software.
+“System” software is a platform for other software, such as application software.
 Application software is inoperable without system software.

 The software that controls and manages computer hardware is known as System Software.
 It also assists application programs in functioning properly.